Hometown - YA Fiction - Work in Progress

 together.
 At least until they crossed midfield and stalled.
 We punted, pinned

-like their Super Bowl.
+Super Bowl.

-we took the field again, Moose was pissed, talking trash, and lots of it.
-He
+at the defense as we took the field again.
+Moose was pissed, talking trash, and

-started name calling the way he did when he was fired up.
-Moose was the kind of
+lots of it.
+He started name calling the way he did when he was fired up.
+Moose liked

-guy who said the most offensive shit to get a rise out of people.
-One time he spent
+to taunt, he’d say the most offensive stuff just to get a rise out of people.

-an entire first half ribbing this chunky kid on the offensive line about how
+One time he spent an entire first half ribbing this chunky kid on the offensive

-Innocent.
-The kid got ejected.
+got ejected.
 Moose had fun with that.

 But against Briggs he was saying